RafaelQuirino/fgssjoin_2_files/README.md

 The data/ directory contains test data, from the dblp dataset.

 To compile the project just run the script compile.sh.
-You must have CUDA environment installed.
+You must have CUDA environment installed, and the first variable in the Makefile inside src/ directory (CUDA_INSTALL_PATH) properly configured.

 Reference:
 ---